 On the audio front, it has two 5W front-channel speakers.
 And a built-in V-chip lets you block content based on program ratings, and check ratings of unfamiliar programs.
 It costs $150.

-But the 40in model (NS-40D510NA21) is actually cheaper than the 32in model, thanks to a deal.
-It currently costs $129, which gets you a lot of TV for your money.
+The 40in model (NS-40D510NA21) is only slightly pricier than the 32in model, thanks to a Best Buy deal.
+It currently costs $180, which gets you a lot of TV for your money.

 It's a Full HD panel, for starters.
 That means the screen has more pixels, resulting in better picture quality.
 It's obviously bigger, which will make it a lot more impactful in the room.
 And it has three HDMI sockets, for plugging in one more device than the smaller model.
 Other than that, it's the same TV, with an LED screen (not OLED, sadly) and one USB input.